yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Application_Demos/ROS_Radar.rst

 ROS configuration verification
 ------------------------------

-ROS is part of PLSDK 4.3 target filesystem, including mmWave ROS driver, so no additional installation steps are required.
+ROS is part of SITARA 4.3 target filesystem, including mmWave ROS driver, so no additional installation steps are required.
 ROS is installed in /opt/ros/indigo folder.
 Only setting up configuration related to specific IP address of target EVM, and Ubuntu Linux box host IP address is needed.